Francis Gleeson (priest): Early life

-Gleeson was born on 28 May 1884 in Main Street, Templemore, County Tipperary in Ireland and was one of thirteen children.
+Gleeson was born on 28 May 1884 in Main Street, Templemore, County Tipperary, Ireland, and was one of thirteen children.
 Gleeson decided to become a Catholic priest and was educated at the Holy Cross College in Dublin and St Patrick's College in Maynooth.
 He was ordained as a priest by the Archbishop of Dublin, William Walsh, on 19 June 1910 at St Mary's Pro-Cathedral.
 Gleeson was appointed chaplain to St. Vincent's Male Orphanage in Glasnevin in October 1910 and lived nearby before being sent as chaplain to St. Mary's Home for the Blind, Dublin in March 1912.
 Gleeson (not to be confused with Fr Francis Doyle Gleeson, the US Jesuit born 1895) was a speaker of Irish.

 Outbreak of war

 On the outbreak of the First World War in July 1914 Gleeson volunteered for service with the British Army, one of only 17 Roman Catholic priests to do so.
 He was commissioned as a Chaplain to the Forces, 4th Class (equivalent to a Captain) in the Army Chaplains' Department on 18 November 1914 and joined the 2nd battalion, Royal Munster Fusiliers who were already in action on the Western Front in France.
 The battalion, pre-war regular troops who formed part of the 3rd Infantry Brigade of the 1st Division, were amongst the first British troops to be deployed to France.
 The unit had fought at the Battle of Mons and after Gleeson joined them they participated in the First Battle of Ypres (October–November 1914).
 British officer and poet Robert Graves recalled in his autobiography Good-Bye to All That that during this battle Gleeson found himself the only unwounded officer of the battalion and, having removed his chaplain's insignia that indicated his non-combatant status, took command of the unit and held until relieved.